-The features in Section C.2.2.3.2.1 shall be capable of being used independently of each other or in any combination except where noted by the contractor.
-The combination of features associated with routing functions unique with each toll free number shall constitute a "Call Routing Plan".
+The features in Section C.2.2.3.2 shall be capable of being used independently of each other or in any combination except where noted in the contract.
+The combination of features associated with routing functions unique with each toll-free number shall constitute a "Call Routing Plan".
 Call Routing Plans shall be subject to control by the subscribing Agency via the Routing Control feature described in this section.